 NASA's Science Mission Directorate acquires community input, independent evaluation, and advice through three principal means.
 First, the various boards and committees of the National Research Council advise NASA on a variety of matters in science, applications, technology, and multi-program planning.
-Second, the NASA Advisory Council (NAC) advises us on program priorities and planning.
-Finally, the science community provides input to the Directorate in developing roadmaps for each science discipline area.
+Second, the NASA Advisory Council, or NAC, advises us on program priorities and planning.
+Finally, the science community provides input to the directorate in developing roadmaps for each science discipline area.

 NAC Heliophysics Subcommittee